2.1 Applicants / Candidates

 - All resumes and applications received via regular mail or email in response to a posted position vacancy will be retained in the "active" position file for one (1) year from the date that the position is filled.
 After one (1) year in the "active" file the resumes and applications will be moved to the "inactive" file where they will be retained for one (1) additional year and then discarded.

-- An individual whose application and resume have been reviewed and who meets the basic, minimum, posted qualifications will be considered an 'applicant', noted on the applicant flow log, and placed into the applicant pool.
-Individuals who do not meet the basic, minimum, posted qualifications will be retained with a note "DOES NOT MEET BASIC, MINIMUM, POSTED QUALIFICATIONS" and placed with the other applicants but will not be recorded on the applicant flow log.
+- An individual whose application and resume have been reviewed and who meets the basic, minimum, posted qualifications will be considered an ‘applicant', noted on the applicant flow log, and placed into the applicant pool.
+Individuals who do not meet the basic, minimum, posted qualifications will be retained with a note "DOES NOT MEET BASIC, MINIMUM, POSTED QUALIFICATIONS" and placed in the position file with the other applicants but will not be recorded on the applicant flow log.

 - For AAP purposes, all applicants will be asked to self-identify via a mailed card or electronic communication.
 Self-identification is voluntary and will not be used to make decisions on interviews or hiring.